What Is a Nightmare?

 Rarely, kids with frequent nightmares may need to visit a doctor who can see if the nightmares are because of a physical condition.

 Remember, nightmares are not real and they can't hurt you.
-Dreaming about something scary does not mean it will happen in real life.
-And it doesn't mean you're a bad person who wants to do mean or scary things.
+Dreaming about something scary does not mean it will happen in real life, or that you like mean or scary things.
 Everyone has nightmares now and then.

-You aren't a baby if you feel afraid after a nightmare.
-If you need to snuggle with a parent or even a sister or brother, that's all right.
+If you need to snuggle with a parent or even a sister or brother after a nightmare, that's all right.
 Sometimes just talking to a parent or grabbing a quick hug may be all you need.

 Nightmares may be scary for a little bit, but now you know what to do.
 Sweet dreams!